 - Restore funding for the Homelessness Prevention Program to $11 million from the current $4.9 million.
 By providing modest rental and utility assistance, this program has helped prevent more than 115,000 Illinois households from homelessness since 1999.
 Its funding has been slashed significantly since 2008, the last time it was at $11 million.

 - Put a Fair Tax referendum on the 2020 November election ballot.
-Because of our state constitution requires a flat income tax, Illinois has been unable to adequately support areas that strengthen communities, including education, healthcare and housing.
+Because our state constitution requires a flat income tax, Illinois has been unable to adequately support areas that strengthen communities, including education, healthcare and housing.
 Illinoisans should be able to vote whether to amend our constitution to allow for a fair, progressive income tax.
 We will continue to work with the Responsible Budget Coalition towards this end.
+See fact sheet.

 Pass State Legislation to Benefit Homeowners and Renters